flash24/storefy-app/README.md

 The project code base is mainly located within the `src` folder.
 This folder is divided in:

+- `configs` - containing the initian configuration for database
+- `enums` - containing the enums base for the proyect
-- `functions` - containing code base and configuration for your lambda functions
+- `functions` - containing code base and configuration for the lambda functions
+- `interfaces` - containing code base for interface config
-- `libs` - containing shared code base between your lambdas
+- `libs` - containing shared code base between the lambdas
+- `models` - containing business model for the proyect
+- `services` - containing core conection to the databse

 ```
 .